Beyond the barn: Working cats chase mice in any setting

 PITTSFORD — The local animal shelter wants people to think outside the barn when it comes to adopting a few good mousers.

-Beth Saradarian, executive director of the Rutland County Humane Society, said the shelter’s barn cat program isn’t new nor is it unique, but the shelter thinks there’s far more homes for “barn cats” than people realize.
+Beth Saradarian, executive director of the Rutland County Humane Society, said the shelter’s barn cat program isn’t new nor is it unique, but the shelter thinks there are far more homes for “barn cats” than people realize.

 The shelter’s barn cat program is now its working cat program.
 Not much has changed, but the shelter wants people to be aware that cats will hunt mice and other pests in greenhouses, granaries, warehouses, nurseries and anywhere else they can be safe and sheltered.